fnproject/docs/fn/develop/configs.md

 }
 ```

-See [configuration-variables](../../fdks/fdk-java/examples/configuration-variables) for more info.
+See [configuration-variables example application](../../fdks/fdk-java/examples/configuration-variables) for more info.